 “However, this honor is the result of the support and love of many people: my family, friends, coaches, teammates and professors.
 I am so grateful for the people in my life now and while I was at Kenyon, because through all the ups and downs, their support has been unwavering.”

 The massive pool of Woman of the Year nominees was first whittled down to 151 by an NCAA selection committee and conference offices.
 The committee then picked 30 semifinalists, 10 from each of the three NCAA divisions.
 On Wednesday, Oct.
 2, the field was narrowed to nine finalists, three from each division.
-Those finalists will be honored at an awards dinner Oct.
+Those finalists were honored at an awards dinner on Oct.
 20 in Indianapolis.
-During the ceremony, the 2019 NCAA Woman of the Year will be announced.

 “At this level of recognition, the women being honored are exceptional in all facets of their lives,” said Head Swimming Coach Jess Book ’01.
 “Hannah is as amazing as anyone I’ve worked with: she is passionate, compassionate, driven and dedicated.
 Where she distinguishes herself is in her joy for sport.
 Hannah treated swimming like a close friend.
 Someone to laugh with, someone to cry with, someone to celebrate, and someone worth her love.
 I am very proud to see her recognized by the NCAA.”